choeffer/360pibot/docs/intro.rst

 All the default values in the modules are the once which are used while experimenting/developing with the demo implementation.
 They provide a good starting point for the range of the values.
+Pictures of the demo implementation can be found further down in this section.

 The modules also enable remote controlling the Raspberry Pis GPIOs.
 This enables use of the modules on a laptop/computer and over e.g. WLAN remote controlling the Raspberry Pi